Privacy Notice

 • Your data will only be held on systems that meet compliance standards;

-• Your data will only be accessed by those who need it and we will minimise the amount of data that is processed, wherever possible;
+• Your data will only be accessed by those who need it, and we will minimise the amount of data that is processed, wherever possible;

 • We will always remember that it is your personal data, not ours.
-As such we will ensure complete transparency and openness with you wherever possible;
+As such we will ensure complete transparency and openness with you wherever possible.

 • We respect your rights as outlined in the next section and will respond to all requests promptly

-You can read more about your rights here.
+You can read more about your rights here

-If you would like to uphold your rights then please contact our Data Protection Officer at dpo@theaccesspoint.co.uk
+If you would like to uphold your rights, then please contact our Data Protection Officer at simon.ghent@theaccesspoint.ltd

 If you are in dissatisfied with our response you also have the right to lodge a complaint with the Data Protection Authority.
 This can be done at https://ico.org.uk/concerns/

 We try and minimise the data held and the exact data elements we hold will be dependent on your journey with us.
+Typically, data elements we collect are restricted to:

 • Your personal contact details – email address, IP Address, phone numbers, business related social media page such as LinkedIn and source of your data;